nikkibudeanu/NutriQuizz/README.md

 # Bugs
+* The end page was functionable while working on the port, however, on the published page, I would get an error that the page was not published.
+I then figured out that in the javascript file, I assigned the window location as " end.html" instead of "/NutriQuizz/end.html".
+Same with the submit username button, I assigned it to "index.html" instead of"/NutriQuizz/end.html".

 # Unfixed bugs
+* On the end page, I noticed that the user is able to submit their usernames using empty spaces.
+This bug was actually noticed by my colleague when I shared the website with him.
+I tried a solution for this adding  the pattern="[a-zA-Z0-9]{5,15}" to the input field.
+However, it did not seem to be working.

 # Deployment

  ## NutriQuiz was deployed to GitHub pages.

 The steps to deploy are as follows: